Mehmed II Giray: Reign

 1582–1584 Overthrow: In the summer of 1582 Turkish troops arrived at Kaffa with orders for the Crimeans to join them on another campaign against Persia.
 Mehmed called a council of his nobles and it was decided to refuse the command.
 The Turks marched to Persia without them.
 It is not clear why Mehmed risked this dangerous insult to his overlord.
 At the end of 1583 Osman Pasha arrived at Kaffa after an autumn march from Shirvan.
 He had secret orders to arrest Mehmed and take him to Istanbul.

 Mehmed invited him to talks at Stary Krym, and when Osman refused Mehmed's suspicions were confirmed.
 He collected 40,000 troops and besieged Kaffa.
 Neither side dared to attack the other.
 Alp Giray secretly left the khan's camp, went to Osman and had Osman propose him as the new khan, something that he had no legal power to do.
 Most of the beys remained loyal but the Mufti of Kaffa supported the Turks.
-In May 1584 a Turkish fleet arrived at Kaffa.
+In May 1584 a Turkish fleet arrived at Kaffa, starting the Crimean campaign (1584).
 On board was Mehmed's brother Islyam Giray with a document from the sultan declaring him the new khan.
 Most of the nobles went over to Islyam.
 Mehmed, his sons Saadet, Murad and Safa and the Mansur Beg fled toward the steppe.
 Alp, Selyamet and Mubarak went after him.
 Near Perekop Alp caught up with Mehmed's wagon and strangled him.
 He was buried at Bakhchiserai.
 This was the year that Ivan the Terrible died.

 Islyam II Giray (1584–1588) became khan.
 Islyam was supported by his brothers and opposed by Mehmed's sons.